SystemsApproach/5G/cloud.rst

 applied to the access network, it is helpful to first understand what’s important about the cloud.
 The cloud has fundamentally changed the way we compute, and more importantly, the pace of innovation.
-It has done this through a combination of:
+It has done this through a combination of the following.

 -  **Disaggregation:** Breaking vertically integrated systems into independent components with open interfaces.